 Maria Shriver is the mother of four, a Peabody and Emmy-winning journalist and producer, a six-time New York Times best-selling author, and an NBC News Special Anchor reporting on the shifting roles, emerging power and evolving needs of women in modern life.
 She creates socially conscious television, books, films and digital media with the purpose of informing, inspiring and igniting hearts and minds in a discussion that produce positive impact in the world.

 Since 2009, Shriver has produced the groundbreaking and award-winning series of Shriver Reports that chronicle and explore seismic shifts in the American culture and society affecting women today.
 The most recent, “A Woman’s Nation Pushes Back From the Brink,” received over a billion media impressions after reporting for the first time that one in three women in America are living in poverty or teetering on its bring.
-The award-winning report was honored by the Los Angeles Press Club and also received the Los Angeles Center for Law and Justice’s 2014 Justice Award and Shriver was named a 2015 Disruptive Woman to Watch by the Disruptive Women in Healthcare media group.
+The award-winning report was honored by the Los Angeles Press Club, received the Los Angeles Center for Law and Justice’s 2014 Justice Award and Shriver was named a 2015 Disruptive Woman to Watch by the Disruptive Women in Healthcare media group.
 As part of the multi-platform initiative, Shriver executive produced the documentary, “Paycheck to Paycheck: The Life and Times of Katrina Gilbert,” following a woman living on the brink, which was nominated for a Primetime Emmy for Outstanding Documentary Special.